talhazi/Hole-Filling/README.md

 The flow of the code is as follows:

-1. cmdUtil accepts main-image, mask-image, z, E and connectivity_type as command line arguments.
+1. cmdUtil accepts main-image, mask-image, Z, epsilon and connectivity_type as command line arguments.
    Then it used the holeFiller library to fill hole in the image, by:
 2. Convert the main image to grayscale normalized and overlay the mask into 2D values map.
 So the mask pixels values will be -1, and the others will be in range [0,1], as follows: <br/>
    ![holed-image-map]